-Thai labour laws and regulations generally apply to both local and foreign employees.
-However, some legislation only applies to foreign nationals, such as the:
+Thai labor laws and regulations generally apply to both local and foreign employees.
+However, some provisions only apply to foreign nationals, including the following:

-- Emergency Decree on the Work of Aliens BE 2560 (2017) (setting out business and work visa requirements).
+- Emergency Decree on the Work of Aliens BE 2560 (2017) (defines business and work visa requirements)

-Under these regulations, a foreign national cannot perform work or provide services in Thailand unless a work permit is issued by the Department of Employment of the Ministry of Labour.
+Under these regulations, a foreign national cannot perform work or provide services in Thailand unless a work permit is issued by the Department of Employment of the Ministry of Labor.

-In July 2018, a new labour law was effected, restricting the number of foreign employees to a maximum of 20% of the workforce in industrial and service sectors.
+In July 2018, a new labor law was effected, restricting the number of foreign employees to a maximum of 20% of the workforce in industrial and service sectors.

-Foreign nationals can be exempted from quota requirements if the work being performed involves expertise that cannot be found locally, of if the entity is promoted by the Board of Investment of Thailand.
+Foreign nationals can be exempt from quota requirements if the work being performed involves expertise that cannot be found locally or if the entity is promoted by the Board of Investment of Thailand.

-The usual visa for foreign nationals to work in Thailand is the “Non-immigrant visa B” or “Non-B” visa, and issuance of the visa is subject to the following:
+The usual visa for foreign nationals to work in Thailand is the “Non-immigrant visa B” or “Non-B” visa.
+Issuance of this visa is subject to the following:

-- Employer has 4 Thai employees for every 1 foreign employee
+- Employer has four Thai employees for every one foreign employee.

-- Employer’s registered capital is at least THB 2 million, or THB 3 million for each foreign employee, depending on the employer’s business
+- Employer’s registered capital is at least THB 2 million or THB 3 million for each foreign employee.
+The required number will depend on the employer’s business.

-The standard duration of a Non-B visa and work permit is one year, and an application for renewal can be submitted without the foreign employee having to leave the country.
+The standard duration of a Non-B visa and work permit is one year.
+An application for renewal can be submitted without the foreign employee having to leave the country.